 Garlic Herb Roasted Potatoes

 Garlic herb roasted potatoes are a tasty side dish for any meal.
-They’re easy to make, hold a creamy yet crispy texture, and are tossed in quite a bit of garlic goodness.
+They’re easy to make, have a creamy yet crispy texture, and are tossed in loads of garlic goodness.

 Sure, mashed potatoes are a tasty way to eat potatoes.
 But in my opinion, nothing is better than perfectly roasted potatoes straight out of the oven.
 It’s almost like a batch of fries coming out of the oven – but better.